anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * **John 1.47-51** has Jesus saying to Nathanael, 'you will see heaven opened and the angels of God ascending and descending upon the Son of Man', echoing the Old Testament reading.

 ## Luke the Evangelist (18 October)

+Luke was a 'physician' (Colossians 4.14).
+This is reflected in the readings.
+(Elsewhere, Luke is mentioned by name only in 2 Timothy 4.11 and Philemon 24.)

+* **Isaiah 35.3-6** is about the restoration of health.
+Alternatively, **Acts 16.6-12a** contains the first 'we' of the narrative, subtly indicating the point at which Luke joined Paul and his companions.
+* **Psalm 147.1-7** says that the Lord 'heals the brokenhearted and binds up all their wounds'.
+* **2 Timothy 4.5-17** says, 'Only Luke is with me.'
+* **Luke 10.1-9** is about the mission of the seventy, which perhaps speaks more directly to those (such as Luke) who are not numbered among the twelve apostles.

 ## Simon and Jude, Apostles (28 October)